Enneagram of Personality: Figure

-The enneagram figure is composed of three parts; a circle, an inner triangle (connecting 3-6-9), and an irregular hexagonal "periodic figure" (connecting 1-4-2-8-5-7).
-According to esoteric spiritual traditions, the circle symbolizes unity, the inner triangle symbolizes the "law of three" and the hexagram represents the "law of seven" (because 1-4-2-8-5-7-1 is the repeating decimal created by dividing one by seven in base 10 arithmetic).
-These three elements constitute the usual enneagram figure.
+The enneagram figure consists of three primary components: a circle, an inner triangle connecting points 3, 6, and 9, and an irregular hexagonal “periodic figure” following the specific sequence 1-4-2-8-5-7.
+According to esoteric spiritual traditions, the circle symbolizes unity, the inner triangle symbolizes the “law of three,” and the irregular hexagram represents the “law of seven.”
+This connection to the number seven stems from the repeating decimal 1-4-2-8-5-7-1, which is generated by dividing one by seven in base-10 arithmetic.
+Together, these three elements form the standard enneagram figure.

 Nine types

 The table below offers an outline of the principal characteristics of the nine types along with their basic relationships.
 This table expands upon Oscar Ichazo's ego fixations, holy ideas, passions, and virtues primarily using material from Understanding the Enneagram: The Practical Guide to Personality Types (revised edition) by Don Richard Riso and Russ Hudson as well as Charles Tart's Transpersonal Psychologies.
 Other theorists may disagree on some aspects.
 The types are normally referred to by their numbers, but sometimes their "characteristic roles" (which refers to distinctive archetypal characteristics) are used instead.
 Various labels for each type are commonly used by different authors and teachers.
 The "stress" and "security" points (sometimes referred to as the "disintegration" and "integration" points) are the types connected by the lines of the enneagram figure and are believed to influence a person in an adverse or relaxed circumstance.
 According to this hypothesis, someone with a primary One type, for example, may begin to think, feel, and act more like someone with a Four type when stressed or a Seven type when relaxed.